ExistentialRobotics/physics_based_sysid/DissipativityVerification/README.md

-# Data Driven Dissipativity Verification for a Mass-Spring-Damper system
+# Data Driven Dissipativity Verification for a Mass-Spring-Damper System
 This repo provides code for Example 6.4.

 ## Dependencies